-After the year 1000, tribes of Turks were moving through Transoxiana and into Persia, helping to fragment the Islamic empire.
-The Turks conquered much of Persia and then much of Mesopotamia, including Baghdad in 1055, and from the declining Fatimids the Turks took control of Syria and Palestine.
+After the year 1000, tribes of Turkish people were moving through Transoxiana and into Persia, helping to fragment the Islamic empire.
+Turks led by the Seljuk clan conquered much of Persia and then much of Mesopotamia, including Baghdad in 1055, and from the declining Fatimids the Turks took control of Syria and Palestine.

 The Turks were a people who spoke an Uralo-Altaic language and were descended from herders who roamed the plains of Central Asia – horsemen organized by clans and tribes.
 Coming into contact with Islam they took possession of the story of Muhammad the Prophet, not unlike German tribes adopted the Christianity of the Romans.